 Entangled Presences: Cultural Actors, sites and practices in India and the German Democratic Republic during the Cold War

 (Ed.)
-Cordial Cold War: Cultural Actors in India and the German Democratic Republic, Forthcoming 2021.
+Cordial Cold War: Cultural Actors in India and the German Democratic Republic, October 2021.
 London, New Delhi, et. al.: Sage Publications.

 ‘Speaking’ the Nation: The Oratorical Making of Secular, Neo-liberal India.
 New Delhi: Oxford University Press, 2018.